CodeMaster7000/Flight-Tracker/README.md

 ## About

-A Python program to track a flight with nothing more than its number and departure date!
+A Python program to track a flight with its number and departure date.

 ## Prerequisites